-Any student who should have a third unintentional offense in breach of confidentiality will fail for that semester in Clinic receiving an "F" for the grade.
+Any student who should have a third unintentional offense in breach of confidentiality will receive an "F" grade in the Clinical class fail for that semester.
 Determination as to the student's continuation in the graduate program will be at the advisement of the Clinic Director, Master's Program Director and the School Director.
-Determination as to accrued clinical hours during that practicum will be at the advisement of the Clinic Director, Master's Program Director and the School Director.
+Determination as to accrued clinical hours during that practicum will be at the advisement of the Clinic Director, Master's Program Director of the Clinic Director.